martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Being a Product Manager is good training for life.md

   - /being-a-product-manager-is-good-training-for-life/
 ---

-# Being a Product Manager is good training for life

 Being a product manager helps you live a good life:

 - You become confident in dealing with different domains of knowledge and different types of truth, and arbitrating between them.